Skip to main content

 Fundamentals

 Consider the very real experience of fatigue, fluid retention, or a general sense of diminished vitality.
 These sensations are signals from your body about its operational status.
-Cardiac peptide protocols, such as those involving B-type natriuretic peptide (BNP) or like Sermorelin, are designed to help regulate the systems underlying these feelings.
+Cardiac peptide protocols, such as those involving (BNP) or Sermorelin, are designed to help regulate the systems underlying these feelings.

 These peptides function within a complex web of hormonal and metabolic pathways.
 The foods you consume and the you engage in directly affect these pathways, either supporting or hindering the work of the therapeutic peptides.